edora-christiankaaber/eudi-doc-attestation-rulebooks-catalog/rulebooks/social-security/attestation-rulebook-wp6-pda1.md

 | transitional_rules | same | tstr | transitional_rules |
 | status_confirmation|	same | tstr |	status_confirmation |

-Finally, illustrative examples SHALL be included.

-[RULEBOOK AUTHOR TO PROVIDE AN EXAMPLE OF FULL OR PARTIAL mDOC OF THE ATTESTATION]
+ FULL OR PARTIAL mDOC OF THE ATTESTATION: to be done

-[RULEBOOK AUTHOR TO PROVIDE THE ATTRIBUTES AND THEIR VALUES INCLUDED IN THE EXAMPLE]
+ ATTRIBUTES AND THEIR VALUES INCLUDED IN THE EXAMPLE: to be done

 ### 3.2 SD-JWT VC-based encoding
 The namespace prefix for the PD A1 credential attribute identifiers is `urn:dgempl:pubeaas:pda1:v1:attribute:`.